psychemedia/storytelling-notes/golden-ball.md

 But I have come to see thee hung
 Upon this gallows-tree.

-Then the hangman said, " Now, lass, say thy prayers, for tha must dee. " But she said:
+Then the hangman said, "Now, lass, say thy prayers, for tha must dee."
+But she said:

 Stop, stop, I think I see my father coming!
 O father, hast brought my golden ball